evanfoss/eef_bioamp/README.md

 2025.03.07 - Improved README.md with images of the schematics and some initial added text

 2025.03.08 - Rewritten notes into proper matlab/octave code for the BioAmp filter components

+2025.03.10 - Correction/Fix to bill of matterials (bom.txt) about C40, C41 composition.
+Now actually PPS film for reduced dielectric absorbtion.

 ## Future